 When Joseph Estrada was sworn in on June 30, 1998, he briefly retained BGEN CALIMLIM before replacing him with COLONEL RODOLFO DIAZ PN(M)GSC.

 HER EXCELLENCY GLORIA MACAPAGAL ARROYO named COLONEL GLEN RABONZA PA(GSC) to head the PSG.
 On January 22, 2002, COL HERMOGENES C ESPERON JR PA(GSC) took over as Commander.
 COLONEL DELFIN N BANGIT PA (GSC)assumed the post on February 10, 2003.
 COLONEL ROMEO C PRESTOZA PAF(GSC) took over as Commander PSG on 12 July 2007 to 05 June 2008 and BRIGADIER GENERAL CELEDONIO B BOQUIREN JR AFP took over on 05 June 2008 to 12 March 2009 and on 12 March 2009 COLONEL JONAS CONDE SUMAGAYSAY PA(GSC) assumed as the new PSG Commander.

-After PRESIDENT BENIGNO SIMEON COJUANCO AQUINO III took oath as President on 30 June 2010, COL RAMON MATEO U DIZON PA (GSC) assume as the new Commander, PSG on 01 July 2010 – present.
+After PRESIDENT BENIGNO SIMEON COJUANCO AQUINO III took oath as President on 30 June 2010, COL RAMON MATEO U DIZON PA (GSC) assume as the new Commander, PSG on 01 July 2010 to 30 August 2013.

 COMMODORE RAUL R UBANDO AFP, made the history as the very first Navy Officer to take Presidential Security Group commandership on 30 August 2014 up to present.